Discrete versions of the transport equation and the Shepp-Olkin conjecture: Geodesics for continuous random variables

 in the sense of distributions (using the class of smooth cylindrical test functions).

-Further, Theorem 8.3.1 of \cite{ambrosio} shows that under these conditions the resulting velocity field has $L^p(\mu_t)$ norm dominated by the metric derivative $| \mu'|(t)$ (as defined in \cite[Equation (1.1.3)]{ambrosio}).
-Using properties of so-called length spaces, this allows the following formula, first proved by Benamou and Brenier \cite{benamou2,benamou} for probability measures on $X = \re^d$, to be recovered for separable Hilbert spaces $X$.
-For comparison purposes, we state this Benamou-Brenier formula for the case of $X = \re$: \begin{theorem}[\cite{benamou2,benamou}] Using the notation of Definition \ref{def:velfield} above, the quadratic Wasserstein distance is given by
+Further, Theorem~8.3.1 of \cite{ambrosio} shows that under these conditions the resulting velocity field has $L^p(\mu_t)$ norm dominated by the metric derivative $| \mu'|(t)$ (as defined in \cite{ambrosio}, equation (1.1.3)).
+Using properties of so-called length spaces, this allows the following formula, first proved by Benamou and Brenier \cite {benamou2,benamou} for probability measures on $X = \re^d$, to be recovered for separable Hilbert spaces $X$.
+For comparison purposes, we state this Benamou--Brenier formula for the case of $X = \re$: